 A clothing store with no clothes?
 Nordstrom Local reinvents retail.
 Retail is having a tough year.
 It’s no secret.
 While brick and mortar behemoths and multi-level department stores once dominated the market, there’s a new sheriff in town: online.

 Skinny websites are in season.
 Mobile usage trends prompted responsive design, with websites being crafted to render properly across all screen sizes.
 It has greatly improved the mobile user experience.
 Instead of requiring mobile users to scroll across inches of a site from a palm-sized screen, responsive sites scale purposefully, with tools like hamburger menus to facilitate the mobile experience.

 Why longer sales cycles make for happier consumers.
 Impulsive consumers report more guilt, anxiety and fear of missing out (FOMO) when making everyday decisions than those who delay gratification.
 And whatever immediate pleasure they may enjoy with purchase can be overshadowed by mounting debts, late bills and concerns about making it paycheck to paycheck.

 8 signs your website is past its prime.
 In the course of a year or even months, a high performing site can be dealt brutal blows that negatively impact results.
 Your organization may shift focus, launch new products and services, invest in new markets.
 Search engines alter algorithms, revamping rules in pursuit of the ultimate results.
 Designers craft new designs, inspiring the next evolution of content management systems.
 Browsers update.

 SHARPEN the saw

 You can depend on social media to change.
 Often.
-What’s an industrious but insanely taxed marketer to do?
-Read our free whitepaper on the nine social media trends impacting your online performance for starters.
-It’s a quick read but rich with key insights to evolve your social strategies for optimum brand engagement.
+What’s an industrious, but insanely taxed, marketer to do?
+Read our free whitepaper on the nine social media trends impacting your online performance, for starters.
+It’s a quick read, but it’s rich with key insights to evolve your social strategies for optimum brand engagement.
 Download now.